jdx/mise/docs/configuration.md

     '~/work/my-trusted-projects',
 ]

-verbose = false     # set to true to see full installation output, see `MISE_VERBOSE` asdf_compat = false # set to true to ensure .tool-versions will be compatible with asdf, see `MISE_ASDF_COMPAT` http_timeout = 30   # set the timeout for http requests in seconds, see `MISE_HTTP_TIMEOUT` jobs = 4            # number of plugins or runtimes to install in parallel.
+verbose = false       # set to true to see full installation output, see `MISE_VERBOSE` asdf_compat = false   # set to true to ensure .tool-versions will be compatible with asdf, see `MISE_ASDF_COMPAT` http_timeout = "30s"  # set the timeout for http requests as duration string, see `MISE_HTTP_TIMEOUT` jobs = 4              # number of plugins or runtimes to install in parallel.
 The default is `4`. raw = false           # set to true to directly pipe plugins to stdin/stdout/stderr yes = false           # set to true to automatically answer yes to all prompts

 not_found_auto_install = true # see MISE_NOT_FOUND_AUTO_INSTALL
 task_output = "prefix" # see Tasks Runner for more information